OSH Answers Fact Sheets

 Exposure to certain chemicals can increase the skin's sensitivity to ultraviolet light through a process called photosensitization.
 Examples of such chemicals include:

-- coal tar pitch and petroleum products containing polycyclic aromatic hydrocarbons (PAHs)
+- coal tar, coal tar pitches, and petroleum products containing polycyclic aromatic hydrocarbons (PAHs)

 - certain printing chemicals used in photosensitive printing processes